-Preparation in the project will involve the implementation of Training and library needs detection, Library Strategic Review, needs analysis regarding Electronic library services, Mission Statement.
+Preparation in the project has involved the implementation of Training and library needs detection, Library Strategic Review, needs analysis regarding Electronic library services, Mission Statement.

-The Development phase will commence with ESP Training (Libraries and library terminology followed by the preparation of the ECTS Module Training Program + Training materials using EU Tuning Method.
-This is followed by LNSS Curriculum Training in Limerick, Piloting & Evaluation of Piloting of LNSS Curriculum in PC's, Consortium Strategic Plan, Digital and Electronic Library Strategy.
+The Development phase commenced with ESP Training (Libraries and library terminology followed by the preparation of the ECTS Module Training Program + Training materials using the EU Tuning Method.
+This was followed by LNSS Curriculum Training in Limerick in the summer of 2016, the Piloting & Evaluation of the 1 st Piloting of the LNSS Curriculum in the PC.

-Quality will be ensured through the Library Action Group Strategic Review, evaluation of LNSS Curriculum piloting and QA reports, QA Training.
-Important activities for Dissemination/Sustainability in the project include the LNSS National Awareness Days, Dissemination Workshops, LNSS modules testing & integration, the LNSS Online Platform, Final Project Conference.
+Important activities and milestones for the Dissemination/Sustainability in the project include the LNSS National Awareness Days, Dissemination Workshops, LNSS modules testing & integration, the LNSS Online Platform, Final Project Conference.

-The plan is to develop training program supported by ECTS modules (both hard copy in script form and online on project website platform) and embed in curricula in PC universities, public administration institutes and disseminate through public and National libraries involving them in the process to ensure maximum transfer effect to society at large.
+The plan is to develop training program supported by ECTS modules (both hard copy in script form and online on project website platform) and embedded in curricula in PC universities, public administration institutes and disseminated through public and National libraries involving them in the process to ensure maximum transfer effect to society at large.

 Training Content and Pedagogical Approach

-We will determine in each case the required methodological approaches needed with respect to how to teach, and meet the needs of librarians and library staff.
-Each partner will design bespoke training programs to best meet their target market (i.e. University library staff, academic staff, students & student teachers, policy makers, public librarians) enabling flexible and responsive solutions that stem from an agreed set of principles and enabling all areas of libraries to be addressed.
-The pedagogical approach will stress communicative, learner-centered and a soft skills teaching approach.
+In each case the required methodological approaches needed with respect to how to teach, and meet the needs of librarians and library staff are decided among the Consortium.
+Each partner designs relevant training programs to best meet their target market (i.e. University library staff, academic staff, students & student teachers, policy makers, public librarians) enabling flexible and responsive solutions that stem from an agreed set of principles and enabling all areas of libraries to be addressed.
+The pedagogical approach stresses communicative, learner-centered and a soft skills teaching approach.
 Following our needs analysis of the library situation in PC countries-these modules were identified to form the LNSS Curriculum:

 LNSS CURRICULUM MODULES: